 We encourage our students to consider study abroad in a German-speaking program and work closely with them in order to find a good fit.
-We are currently working primarily with two programs: Tufts’ Junior Year in Tübingen and Wayne State’s Junior Year in Munich.
-Both of these are well-established programs that allow our students the flexibility and give them the guidance necessary to succeeding in study abroad.
+We are currently working primarily with one program: Tufts’ Junior Year in Tübingen.
+This is a well-established program that allows our students the flexibility and give them the guidance necessary to succeeding in study abroad.
 Students may choose to go for the full year or for the spring semester.
-The programs offer enrollment in courses at the Eberhard-Karls-Universität and the Ludwig-Maximilian-Universität respectively, coupled with advising, language support, organized housing, and all other logistical components necessary to allow you to thrive in a new environment.
+The program offers enrollment in courses at the Eberhard-Karls-Universität, coupled with advising, language support, organized housing, and all other logistical components necessary to allow you to thrive in a new environment.

 In general, applicants must reach a minimum level of the equivalent of four to five semesters of German study in the College curriculum in order to qualify for study in Germany.
 You should speak to your advisor about your plans as early as possible, so that we can make sure to identify your preferred program and prepare application materials.